AwSkies/ShowdownPuzzle-Prototype/README.md

 # Showdown Puzzle
 A program to make and run Pokémon battle puzzles to run on [Pokemon Showdown](https://pokemonshowdown.com/).
-The code is based on [pmariglia's Showdown battle-bot](https://github.com/pmariglia/showdown), so huge thanks to them.
+The code is written by me and based on [pmariglia's Showdown battle-bot](https://github.com/pmariglia/showdown), so huge thanks to them.
+The puzzles found in [the puzzles folder](./puzzles/puzzles) are made by norkbork.

-The bot can play single battles in generations 3 through 8.

 ## Getting Started